 Right Amount of Pruning

-For shrubs and small trees such as the finger limes, need regular pruning.
+For shrubs and small trees such as the finger lime tree, need regular pruning.
 You can prune them to shape (eg a lilly pilly hedge) as you need to, but try not to go too hard.
 Whilst Australian natives are tough, they can’t handle a pruning massacare.

 Watering natives is also an important thing to consider.
 Even though many are drought tolerant, even the hardiest of plants will need some water, especially when you’ve just planted them.